StarRaul/Website/README.md

 - utilise canvas and svg elements

 ## Known issues:
-- The 3 startup pages share the same files when uploaded
+- The 3 pages on the startup page share the same files